Inayatullah Khan Mashriqi: Imprisonments and allegations

-On 20 July 1943, an assassination attempt was made on Muhammad Ali Jinnah by Rafiq Sabir who was assumed to be a Khaksar worker.
+On 20 July 1943, an assassination attempt was made on Muhammad Ali Jinnah by an individual named Rafiq Sabir Mazangavi who was assumed to be a Khaksar worker.
 The attack was deplored by Mashriqi, who denied any involvement.
 Later, Justice Blagden of the Bombay High Court in his ruling on 4 November 1943 dismissed any association between the attack and the Khaksars.

 In Pakistan, Mashriqi was imprisoned at least four times: in 1958 for alleged complicity in the murder of republican leader Khan Abdul Jabbar Khan (popularly known as Dr. Khan Sahib); and, in 1962 for suspicion of attempting to overthrow President Ayub's government.
 However, none of the charges were proven, and he was acquitted in each case.

 In 1957, Mashriqi allegedly led 300,000 of his followers to the borders of Kashmir, intending, it is said, to launch a fight for its liberation.
 However, the Pakistan government persuaded the group to withdraw and the organisation was later disbanded.